OfficeDev/VBA-content/VBA/Word-VBA/articles/coauthor-locks-property-word.md

 ## Example

-The following code example displays the number of locks that are associated with the first co-author in the active document.
+The following code example displays the number of locks that are associated with the first co author in the active document.

 ```vb